 Avoid Pandemic-Related Disruptions with a Flexible Supply Chain Strategy

-Unlike other natural disasters, pandemics such as COVID-19 require a more flexible approach to keeping your supply chain intact.
+Unlike other natural disasters, pandemics such as COVID-19 require a more flexible approach to overcoming supply chain challenges and keeping your supply chain intact.

 Nature often tosses us curveballs.
 Be it hurricanes, blizzards, or other multi-day weather events; both major and minor natural disasters usually translate into a few days disruption of supply chains.
 In some cases, even a few weeks.